webmasterfacinnova/gasmovil-pagweb/README.md

 # GasMobile Landing Page

 This repository contains a static website for **GasMobile**, a mobile app that connects gas delivery trucks with households in Mexico.
 The landing page targets consumers and vendors, providing basic information about the app and links to legal documents.
-El contenido principal está escrito en español e incluye un selector de idioma con Google Translate para soportar inglés, alemán, chino, francés y japonés.
+El contenido principal está escrito en español y puede cambiarse a inglés mediante un selector desplegable.
+Las traducciones están definidas dentro del código y no dependen de servicios externos.

 The site is organized for deployment on GitHub Pages and includes SEO files and a simple PWA manifest.
+All styles use an orange palette derived from the GasMobile logo, which should be placed at `assets/img/logo.jpg` (not included in this repository).

 ## Structure
 - `index.html` – main landing page